 Mass communication plays a major role in today’s society.
 Radio, television, newspapers, social media, magazines, and advertising inform, entertain, and educate the public.
 The Mass Communication program at UL Lafayette studies the processes and environment of this vast and rapidly changing field.
 Students may choose a concentration in Broadcasting, Media Advertising, or Journalism.

 Virtually every human process today involves an organization of some sort.
 How these organizations communicate determines their effectiveness, and the pathologies they do or don’t exhibit.
-Organizational communication studies the dynamics of human communication in organizations.
-Graduates in Organizational Communication can help to improve the exchange of information and human understanding between groups and individuals in an organization.
+Leadership Communication studies the dynamics of human communication in organizations.
+Graduates in Leadership Communication can help to improve the exchange of information and human understanding between groups and individuals in an organization.
 Undergraduate majors learn the dynamics of communication between individuals, groups, and cultures and their application to the media.
 Pursuit of this curriculum develops students’ skills in small group communication, problem solving, analysis, platform speaking, and argumentation.